-The dual-purpose wings are located on level 2 and level 3.
-Each floor has 20 dual purpose beds with lounges, dining rooms and nurses' stations in the middle with resident rooms on either side.
+The rest home and hospital areas are located on level 2 and level 3.
+Each floor has 40 dual purpose beds with lounges, dining rooms and nurses' stations in the middle with resident rooms on either side.
 There is a kitchenette in each dining room where residents can help themselves to drinks.
-There is a library and a quiet room.
+There is a library and a quiet room on each floor.
 There are balconies off the lounges with 1.5 metre fencing in place.